 If your grant request was approved by the DAO, congratulations!
 Following is an overview of what happens when your grant is approved, the actions you need to take to receive your funding, and how you are expected to report your work to the community.

-These transfers are initiated by the DAO Committee within 7 days of the grant’s approval by the DAO.
+These contracts are initiated by the DAO Committee within 7 days of the grant’s approval by the DAO and have a cliff period of 30 days counting from the finalization of the voting process.

-The funds are transferred in MANA equaling the USD amount specified in the grant proposal, according to the exchange rate at the time the transfer is initiated.
+The funds are transferred in stablecoin or MANA equaling the USD amount, depending on what was specified in the proposal.
+The exchange will be done at the rate taken when the votation period finished.

-The beneficiary address provided within the grant proposal must be an Ethereum address that can receive MANA.
+The beneficiary address provided within the grant proposal must be an Ethereum address that can receive ERC-20 MANA and DAI.
 Failure to provide a valid address may result in the irretrievable loss of the grant funds.

-Funds for grants in Tier 3 are made available to the beneficiary address provided in the proposal form via a vesting contract.
+Vesting Contracts are transfers that have specific conditions of time to transfer the funds automatically.
+Grantees funds are made available to the beneficiary address and during the time provided in the proposal (from one to twelve months).
 It is the responsibility of the beneficiary to withdraw any vested funds from the contract.

-After the cliff has been reached, the beneficiary may withdraw their vested funds as often as they wish, bearing in mind that they (the beneficiary) are responsible for paying the gas fee required for each withdrawal.
+After the first 30 days period has ended, the beneficiary may withdraw their vested funds as often as they wish, bearing in mind that they (the beneficiary) are responsible for paying the gas fee required for each withdrawal.

-These updates are to be shared on the Forum thread generated for your grant request.
+You are expected to provide public reports on your progress each month in your original grant proposal page.
 These progress reports should be clear and concise, while still giving the community an accurate sense of how your project is progressing.
-Sharing screenshots or demos of your work goes a long way toward maintaining the trust of the community.
+Sharing links about screenshots or demos of your work in those monthly updates goes a long way toward maintaining the trust of the community.

-Currently, only grants with vesting contracts may be revoked.
-Conditions or behaviors that might lead to a grant being revoked include:
+Conditions or behaviors that might lead to a grant being paused or revoked include:

 - Failure to provide progress reports according to the roadmap and milestones listed in your grant proposal